 Undergoing a tooth extraction or wisdom tooth removal does not have to be a painful or fearful experience.
 Dr. Williams ensures a comfortable procedure by providing IV sedation.
-Known as deep or conscious sedation, it helps you remain relaxed during treatment.
+Known as IV conscious sedation, it helps you remain relaxed during treatment.
 Although you may feel sleepy throughout the procedure, you will not be fully sedated; you will be able to respond to any questions or cues from Dr. Williams.
-Learn more about IV sedation and how it works by reading below.
+Learn more about IV conscious sedation and how it works by reading below.

-Conscious IV Sedation Defined
+IV Conscious Sedation Defined

-Conscious IV sedation produces a comfortable, deep state of relaxation during treatment.
+IV Conscious sedation produces a comfortable, state of relaxation during treatment.
 When administered via IV in your hand or arm, the medication enters the bloodstream and begins working quickly.
 Its effective ability to help you remain calm and anxiety-free allows Dr. Williams to perform the necessary dental work with the full confidence that you are unbothered by your surroundings.
 You will not be “put to sleep;” you will be able to respond to his cues should it be necessary.

 Vitals & Safety Protocols